magaud/projective-prover/README.md

 # Scope

-The prover deals with goals of the following shape :
+The prover deals with goals of the following shape:
 ```
 Lemma ex2 : forall A B C D:Point,
     rk(A::D::B::nil) = 3 ->